Sidharth-Singh10/PerOXO/README.md

 # PerOXO

-building a highly reactive and over complicated chat platform.
+building a highly reactive and scalable chat platform for our affinity project (will try to make this as interoperable with any platform too)

 Help me out!!!!